ChengdaXu/android-interview-questions/README.md

 * **What is a JvmOverloads Annotation in Kotlin?** - [Video](https://www.youtube.com/watch?v=fHGsBV9Za8M) and [Blog](https://outcomeschool.com/blog/jvmoverloads-annotation-in-kotlin)

 * **noinline in Kotlin** - [Learn from here](https://outcomeschool.com/blog/noinline-in-kotlin)
+    - By default, all lambdas in inline functions are inlined. noinline keyword prevent that
+    - Common use case:
+        - when we have a large lambda
+        - Storing lambda in variable
+        - return lambda from functions

 * **crossinline in Kotlin** - [Learn from here](https://outcomeschool.com/blog/crossinline-in-kotlin)
+    - Disable non-local return

 * **scope functions in Kotlin** - [Learn from here](https://kotlinlang.org/docs/scope-functions.html)

 * **What is a reified keyword in Kotlin?** - [Learn from here](https://www.youtube.com/watch?v=kD2T84FnTck)
+    - ask the compiler to retain the type information of an inline function

 * **lateinit vs lazy in Kotlin** - [Learn from here](https://outcomeschool.com/blog/lateinit-vs-lazy-in-kotlin)